 As a blogger, a professional in IT field, and a reader, I monitoring much different news, blogs, products, services and topics across the web, for interesting insights, ideas, and information.
 In order to do that, in an efficient and, time, effective way, I use an RSS aggregator to collect and organize all the information in one place.

-RSS is a “pull” technology, aiming at offer updated information to interested parties.
+RSS is a “pull” technology, aiming at offering updated information to interested parties.
 But this post is not related to explaining, the intricacies of this technology and its basic usage.
 This post aims at providing some ideas about certain creative usages of an RSS aggregator.

-Basic steps in RSS
+Basic Steps In RSS

 If you want to grasp the basic ideas of this technology with Google Reader, I would suggest reading the excellent article “RSS – What is ‘RSS’? in About.com.
 Moreover, I think that I would be useful to take a look at the following video, for learning the basic steps in using the Google Reader, for getting more information: